-This group was established in December 1982 for the purpose of representing sports groups within the community, and to coordinate participation of these groups in relevant issues affecting the community.
-The council represents all sports groups registered within the Parks and Recreation Department.
+This group was established in December 1982 for the purpose of representing sports groups within Richmond, and to coordinate participation of these groups in relevant issues affecting the community.
+The council represents all sports groups registered within the Community Services Division.

 Richmond Sports Awards

-In addition to athletes, the awards also recognize the contribution of the many administrators, coaches, officials and athletic 'builders' who develop sports programs in Richmond.
-Over the years, administrators have volunteered many hours of service, sustaining and supporting sports in Richmond and contributing to the growth in sports city-wide.
+In addition to athletes, the awards also recognize the contribution of the many administrators, coaches, officials and athletic "builders" who develop sports programs in Richmond.
+Over the years, administrators have volunteered many hours of service, sustaining and supporting sports in Richmond and contribute to the growth in sports city-wide.

 Summer Games Sports Legacy Trust Fund

-The following information provides detail about the Summer Games Legacy Trust Fund and will assist you in completing an application.
-Enquiries for additional information or clarification may be made to Paul Morizawa, Coordinator, Parks Programs and Sports at 604-244-1266.
+The following information provides details about the Summer Games Legacy Trust Fund and will assist you in completing an application.
+Enquiries for additional information or clarification may be made to Stacey Bridal, Coordinator, Sports Services at 604-244-1266.

 BC Summer Games Legacy Trust Fund Outline

-Grants provide financial assistance to Richmond residents performing in a sporting competition at a Provincial or higher level.
+Grants provide financial assistance to Richmond residents participating in a sporting competition at a Provincial level or higher.
 Grant applications must be completed and forwarded through a representative on the local Executive of the governing sports or recreation association.
 This representative is responsible for coordinating the submissions of all applications from their association members, and reviewing and certifying that all provided information is complete and accurate.
 Participants may apply as individuals where merited, but groups of individuals within an organization, including members of a team or multiple teams belonging to the same association, are to be treated collectively through a combined application.
 The Community Services Committee of Council is responsible for the approval of funding assistance and for the dispersal of funds according to the guidelines as outlined in this document.
-The intent is for applicant(s) to informed of a decision on their grant application within a period of four to six weeks following submissions.
+The intent is for applicant(s) to be informed of a decision on their grant application within a period of four to six weeks following a submission.

 Applications are subject to the following eligibility guidelines and grants are commensurate with the merit of the applicant(s).

-Individuals or teams are eligible if they have qualified to participate in a sporting competition at Provincial or higher (i.e. National or International) championships or events.
+Individuals or teams are eligible if they have qualified to participate in a sporting competition at a Provincial level or higher (i.e., National or International) championships or events.
 Grants are intended for competitors living and training in Richmond.
 Consideration will also be given to Richmond residents who take part in specialized activities that preclude membership in a Richmond club.

-Grant applications are evaluated on priorities and principles covering development of Richmond’s youth and promotion of Richmond’s reputation.
-Consideration is given to the age of applicant(s) with children aged 11 to 19 years having highest priority, followed by children of under 11 years and then seniors (adults aged 20 years and older).
+Grant applications are evaluated on priorities and principles covering the development of Richmond’s youth and promotion of Richmond’s reputation.
+Consideration is given to the age of applicant(s) with children (11-19 years) having highest priority, followed by children (11 years and younger) and then seniors (20+ years).